SnapGames/GDJ102/README.md

 ## Game Developement Java Basics 102

-This project i spart of the [GDJ102](https://classroom.google.com/c/NzI2ODQ3NjU2MFpa/t/NzI2Nzg0MjgxNFpa) course from [GameDev Basics
+This project is part of the [GDJ102](https://classroom.google.com/c/NzI2ODQ3NjU2MFpa/t/NzI2Nzg0MjgxNFpa) course from [GameDev Basics
 Java](https://classroom.google.com/c/NzI2ODQ3NjU2MFpa "Open the official online course") provided by the [SnapGames](http://snapgames.fr) site.

+### Goal

+The purpose of this sample is to propose the
+Game `loop()` and a first implementation of an `InputHandler()` to manager key input.

+Here are the 3 main classes:

+- `Game` to manage the game,
+- `Window` to display the game,
+- `InputHandler` to manage input.

 ## Compile